Conflict in Rakhine State (2016–present): Accusations against Myanmar's security forces

-The Border Guards Bangladesh station chief of the Ghumdum border post in Bangladesh accused Myanmar's military of firing on fleeing Rohingyas on 26 August.
+The Border Guards Bangladesh station chief of the Ghumdum border post in Bangladesh accused Myanmar's military of firing on fleeing Rohingyas on 26 August 2017.
 An Agence France-Presse reporter counted more than a dozen mortar shells and several heavy machine gun rounds fired by Burmese security forces on fleeing Rohingyas.

 Reports of mass killings of Rohingyas by the military and Buddhist vigilantes in Chut Pyin village near Rathedaung emerged in September 2017.
 Chris Lewa stated that they had received reports of 130 people being killed in the village.
-A video provided to ABC News by a human rights monitor purportedly shows the village burning and in another clip of freshly dug earth mound, allegedly graves of those killed.
+A video provided to ABC News by a human rights monitor purportedly showed the village burning and in another clip of freshly dug earth mound, allegedly graves of those killed.

 In interviews with The Guardian in the same month, Rohingya villagers of Tula Toli accused Myanmar's armed forces of sweeping through the village and murdering scores of people.
 Human Rights Watch in December 2017 accused the military of killing several hundred villagers of Tula Toli and burning the bodies of victims in pits to destroy evidence.
 The report was partly based on interviews with 18 people.
 HRW also accessed images detailing complete destruction of Tula Toli and nearby Dual Toli while neighbouring non-Muslim villages were unharmed.

 In interviews with Human Rights Watch in October 2017, 14 villagers of Muang Nu and surrounding villages in the Chin Tha Mar village area blamed Myanmar's army of beating, sexually assaulting and killing Rohingya villagers seeking safety in a residential compound on 27 August.
 Satellite imagery accessed by the group showed near total destruction of Muang Nu and Hpaung Taw Pyin village.
 Though the group was not able to verify the death toll, some interviewees stated there were 100 or more bodies.

 Myanmar's army discovered a mass-grave containing 10 unidentified bodies in Inn Din village, located 50 km north of Rakhine's capital Sittwe on 18 December.
 The army stated two days later that a senior officer had been appointed to investigate whether security forces were involved in their killing.
 Myanmar's commander-in-chief Min Aung Hlaing stated that a five-member team was involved in the investigation.
 The attacks on Rohingyas in the mixed village had been documented by Amnesty in August as well as burning of their homes.